 The third option would be The Natural Sea Sponge.
 This sponge comes in three sizes: 6”-7”, 7”-8”, or 8”-9”.
 Like all natural sea sponges, this product feels very hard when it arrives, because it is dry, but quickly softens when saturated with water.
 Sea sponges hold significantly more water than synthetic sponges do and this one is no exception.
 The 8-9” variety could double as a towel it’s so absorbent!

 This company’s sponges have been mildly bleached, ensuring that they are 100% sterile and free of sea-life, but testing shows absolutely no bleach residue.
 If sterility is your passion, this is a good choice, and you can be confident as well that bleach sensitive people will be unaffected.
-These sponges are also firmer than a wool sponge and offer a slightly more aggressive exfoliation for those who prefer a slightly rougher wash, although they do soften with use.

 So whatever your choice, if you’re looking for the perfect blend of softness, eco-friendliness, and luxury, a natural sea sponge will make you feel like the environmentally-friendly king or queen of the world.
 It will keep your skin soft and smooth and be gentle enough to use on a baby.